 Other than reimbursing the price of the unavailable Ticket or Product, the GIP itself not required to pay any compensation for cancellation unless it is proved that the GIP is personally at fault for the failure to fill the Order.

 Sales of “3-Day Pass” Tickets to the general public will begin on the Site on November 20th, 2018.
 It will be preceded by the sale of 4.000 “3-Day Pass” Tickets on November 19th, 2018, through the “Vente-privée.com” partner platform.

 Sale of “Daily Pass” Tickets shall occur pursuant to the following calendar (mentioned on an indicative basis only, and that might be modified later by the GIP):

 - Friday Pass: starting from February 1st, 2019

 - Saturday Pass: starting from March 1st, 2019

 - Sunday Pass: starting from March 15th, 2019

-Unless a specific time period is indicated, the online sales offers made on the Site are valid as long as the Tickets appear in the electronic catalogue and while stocks last.
+Unless a specific time period is indicated, the online sales offers made on the Site are valid as long as the Tickets or Products appear in the electronic catalogue and while stocks last.
 The GIP reserves the right to set different sale dates for different distribution channels.

 6.4 – Limitation on the Number of Tickets